Two data center (2DC) deployments Beta

 Make sure to create the same tables as you did for the producer universe.

-After creating the required tables, you can now set up the replication behavior.
+After creating the required tables, you can now set up aysnchronous replication using the steps below.

 Look up the producer universe UUID and the table IDs for the two tables and the index table on master UI.